 At that point, living in the states I started to get involved in the cultural debate about education across design, art, crafts, technology, and creativity and I join the STEM to STEAM movement.
 Furthermore, as a creative practitioner working in the field of digital and analog realm that support the use of open source technologies, I joined the growing tech-influenced DIY community that has come to be identified as the maker movement .
 Also, I began to investigate how the maker culture impacts educational change and to approach educational theoretical studies related to e-textiles field focus on the constructivist approach to education from Yasmin Kafai and Kylie Peppler.
 Thus, I researched the work of pioneers in the e-textile and the wearable field, such as Margaret Orth, Joanna Berzowska and Leah Buechley creator of Lilypad Arduino that is a tool that allows designers to create e-textiles using sewing, quilting, crocheting, knitting and other techniques.

 Traditional circuit instruction Soft circuit instruction

 Imag: Short Circuit program at Q2L / Class Soft Circuits at Parsons School of Design

 In 2012, I decided to be back to Madrid to earn my Ph.D.
 Consequently, in the contexts of my own artistic practices and researcher, I launched the Creative Soft Circuits project with the goal to run introductory e-textiles, wearable and paper circuits workshops in Spain.
 My aims was to bringing non-technical audiences and people of different ages, new approaches to learning circuits and electronics that offer a greater emphasis on design and artistic expression.
-Since then, I have designed and taught more than 40 hands-on introductory workshops for non-technical audiences focused on creative engagement with electronics in which participants learn soft circuits and catering to a variety of age groups.
+Since then, I have designed and taught more than 40 collaborative workshops for non-technical audiences focused on creative engagement with electronics in which participants learn soft circuits and catering to a variety of age groups.
 I have taught at informal learning environments such as citizen labs, science museums, Maker Faires, Fab Labs, etc. Pluse, in 2013 I founded Aula STEAM, an education-focuse startup and I started to teach interdisciplinary STEAM curriculai in Masters and Universities.

 Imag: Creative Soft Circuits Workshops